 Processing and storing data

 The collected data is processed by the service.
-Statistical objects are formed in the counter's storage based on this data.
+Statistical objects are formed in the tag's storage based on this data.

 Yandex.Metrica works with multiple data levels and uses the following types of statistical objects:

 A statistical object is defined by a set of attributes.